 With annual precipitation of about five inches-less than the Sonoran Desert-we expect the Arctic to be dry.
-But underlying permafrost seals the ground.
-Vast wetlands provide protein-rich sedges and huge populations of insects and other invertebrates-a banquet for migratory birds and other grazers.
+But here, underlying permafrost seals the ground.
+Vast wetlands provide protein-rich vegetation and huge populations of insects and other invertebrates-a banquet for migratory birds and other foragers.

-Here you may see truly Arctic species such as arctic fox, snowy owl, and pomarine jaeger.
+Here you may see truly Arctic species such as the Arctic fox, snowy owl, and pomarine jaeger.
 Caribou congregate to feed in late June and early July.
 Muskoxen browse along the Sagavanirktok River.
-Around the numerous ponds, look for tundra swan, ruddy turnstone, phalarope, white-fronted goose and long-tailed duck.
-At the coast, you may see yellow-billed loon, Sabine's gull, and three species of eiders-common, king, and spectacled.
+Around the numerous ponds, look for tundra swans, ruddy turnstones, red-necked phalaropes, white-fronted geese and long-tailed ducks.
+At the coast, you may see Sabine's gulls and three species of eiders: common, king, and spectacled.